 The VISSv3.0 messaging layer builds on RESTful principles for the method exchange via the interface ().

 The VISSv3.0 data structuring rules (VSS Rule set) are the same through all transport protocols.
-The basis for structuring data hold by a server is a tree.
+The basis for structuring data held by a server is a tree structure.

 Terminology